afsc-assessments/ebswp_2023/doc/EBSpollock.md

 year-olds in the catch (Fig. \ref{fig:catage}; Table \ref{tab:fsh_age}).
 However, by 2017 the 2013 year-class began to be also evident, and surpassed the 2012 year-class in dominance and continued through to 2020.
-In 2020, an unusual presents of age-2 pollock appeared in the catch, along with some from the 2014 year-class while the 2012 year-class was a small part of the catch (Fig. \ref{fig:catage}).
+In 2020, an unusual presence of age-2 pollock appeared in the catch, along with some from the 2014 year-class while the 2012 year-class was a small part of the catch (Fig. \ref{fig:catage}).
 The unusual pattern of switching adjacent year-classes was examined more closely to see if there was a pattern of spatial differences.